-Nike’s Tech Ambitions on Full Display in Its Pick of ex-EBay CEO
+Nike’s tech ambitions on full display in its pick of ex-eBay CEO to replace Mark Parker

 Parker turns 65 next year, and succession has been a big question at Nike for years.
 In Donahoe, the company gets an executive who has served on Nike’s board since 2014 but also brings an outside perspective.

-He’s currently president and CEO of ServiceNow Inc., and chairman of PayPal Holdings Inc. Donahoe previously served as president and CEO of EBay and head of Bain & Co.
+He’s currently president and CEO of ServiceNow, and chairman of PayPal Holdings.
+Donahoe previously served as president and CEO of eBay and head of Bain & Co.

-At EBay, Donahoe was seen as a steady hand, steering the breakup of two companies that were heavily intertwined with long-term service agreements for a smooth transition.
+At eBay, Donahoe was seen as a steady hand, steering the breakup of two companies that were heavily intertwined with long-term service agreements for a smooth transition.
 He initially resisted breaking the companies apart, but capitulated to pressure from activist investor Carl Icahn.

 “I’ve been proud to be connected to Nike through my role on the board and now look forward to being a full-time member of the team,” Donahoe, 59, said in a statement.